AdamMrotek/PassoprtJWTTemplate/README.md

 * Login user
    - Validating credentials
    - Creating Json Web Token in response
-* Current route for autorization, using custom passport callback funtion -allows loged in users to access the route
+* Current route for autorization, using custom passport callback funtionr
+   - Allows loged in users to access the route
-   -if autorization failes user is presented with log-in form
+   - If autorization failes user is presented with log-in form